Admissions

 After a Student Is Accepted

-We will schedule an intake meeting with your family to take place shortly before your child begins in our school.
+We will schedule an intake meeting with your family shortly before your child begins in our school.
 This provides an opportunity for your family to meet with the Educational Administrator and the Clinical Director and/or nurse as appropriate.
 We encourage you to share questions, concerns, and information with our team, and to discuss specific ways that we can support your child and family.

 On the Day of Admission